spacetelescope/jdaviz/docs/imviz/plugins.rst

 falls back to full transformation.

-Since Jdaviz v3.9, when linking by WCS, a hidden reference data layer without distortion will be created and all the data would be linked to it instead of the first loaded data.
+Since Jdaviz v3.9, when linking by WCS, a hidden reference data layer without distortion (default orientation) will be created and all the data would be linked to it instead of the first loaded data.
 As a result, working in pixel space when linked by WCS is not recommended.
 Additionally, any data with distorted WCS would show as distorted on the display.
 Furthermore,